bushbass/myFirstBlitzApp/notes.md

+# trying blitz on my windows 10 machine

+I'm going to try setting up blitz on my windows 10 machine because I really love the idea.
+I'm going to document anything that comes up as I go through it.

 # setting up your computer

 I thought when I looked at this a few days ago, in addition to requiring node it said postgres was required.
 Today it only says node.
 I decided to install postgres first. straightforward easy download from postgres site.